lorenzo7741/volatility/README.md

 in  where $\rho_{ij} = \sigma(\delta_{ij}, T_j)$.

 ## Empirical considerations
 As explained, the problem is reduced to solve a fixed point problem.
 One of the most popular and simple algorithm for the solution of the fixed point problem is the *fixed point algorithm*.
-If works as follows: let's suppose we have to find $x$ such that $f(x)=x$ where $f$ is a continuous function.
+If works as follows: let's suppose we have to find
+$x$ such that $f(x)=x$ where $f$ is a continuous function.
 Chosen an initial point $x_0$ we define
 ```math
     x_{n+1} = f(x_{n})
 ```
 It is obvious that if $x_n$ has limit, the limit is a fixed point for $f$.
 This simple algorithm is called fixed point algorithm.
 Under the assumption that $f$ is Lipschitz continuous in an interval $I$, with Lipschitz constant less that $1$, the fixed point algorithm converges to the unique fixed point of $f$, given $x_0 \in I$.
-Unfortunately, we can easily see that the function in \eqref{fct}, even though $\sigma$ is constant, is not Lipschitz continuous with Lipschitz constant less that $1$.
-Despite the convergence is not guaranteed for \eqref{fct}, the algorithm often converges with real data volatility in few iterations.
-This is due to the fact that \eqref{fct} is locally Lipschitz continuous if the volatility surface does not have strong variations in $\sigma_{ij}$.
-Therefore this algorithm is strongly recommended.
+Unfortunately, we can easily see that the function $e^{-rT}\Phi(d_1(m, T, \sigma))$, even though $\sigma$ is constant, is not Lipschitz continuous with Lipschitz constant less that $1$.
+Despite the convergence is not guaranteed, the algorithm often converges with real data volatility in few iterations.
+This is due to the fact that $e^{-rT}\Phi(d_1(m, T, \sigma))$ is locally Lipschitz continuous if the volatility surface does not have *strong* variations in
+$\sigma_{ij}$.
+Therefore the fixed point algorithm is strongly recommended.
 Some other empirical considerations:

 - **How to choose $x_0$**: It is easy to see that the delta in Black's Framework is less than $e^{-rT}$ since $\Phi$ is a cumulative density function and thus $\Phi<1$.
 Therefore $e^{-rT}\Phi(d_1)$ has a fixed point in $(0, e^{-rT})$ and we can set $x_0 = e^{-rT}$